ryanczm/Analytic-Musings/_posts/2022-09-24-thinking-about-thinking.md

 These fields encompass markets, finance, economics, history, etc, any kind of field where the aim is to model decisions made by actor's.

 A node is an actor.
-An edge is a link between actor's decision.
+An edge is link connecting a decision between one actor and another (or multiple).

 A situation is a graph of actors actions, connecting nodes and edges, consisting of multiple actors doing stuff.
 It consists of "who", "what", "why", "when", "where".